6 bedroom equestrian facility for saleGoldwell Lane, Great Chart, Ashford, TN23

 Lot 2 Guide Price: £450,000

-Period barn with planning permission & 0.5 acres
+Perod barn with lapsed planning permission & 0.5 acres

 You are welcomed to the manor via a beautiful arched silvered oak entrance door and inside a wealth of architectural details are on display including splendid oak beams and timbers, open fireplaces including inglenooks, mullion window, oak latch and pine panelled doors and vaulted ceilings.
 Ceiling heights are very lofty throughout, indicating the prestigious nature of the original building and the manor benefits from all around attractive aspects over its own land and beyond.
 The expansive accommodation is arranged on three floors and provides generous and atmospheric living space, affording scope for updating/modernisation.